 - 1. To explore and describe how parents make decisions regarding intervention approaches, and to identify factors influencing decision-making. - 2.
-To develop a substantive theory explaining the decision-making process underlying the selection of intervention approaches. - To explore and describe parents' perceptions of the current supports available for decision-making. - 4.
+To develop a substantive theory explaining the decision-making process underlying the selection of intervention approaches. - 3.
+To explore and describe parents' perceptions of the current supports available for decision-making. - 4.
 To use the substantive theory and parental perceptions of current supports to develop recommendations to improve current practices.

 As is detailed further within later chapters, this study employed a constructivist grounded theory methodology.
 As per the conventions of this methodology, the lines of questioning within semi-structured interviewing can evolve as data emerges, allowing the researcher to pursue topics raised by participants in further detail.
 Case in point, within the initial interviews in this study, parents spoke of how experiences with interventions had shaped their subsequent decision-making, with interactions with therapists being central to this.
-Parents also discussed how their understanding of therapy, and specifically the importance of early intervention, had influenced their detail.
+Parents also discussed how their understanding of therapy, and specifically the importance of early intervention, had influenced their decision-making.
+Thus, the decision was made to explore these topics in further detail.
 In addition, the concept of decision-making changing over time emerged during initial data collection, and was explored in further detail when examining how parents make decisions about which interventions to access.